Gila topminnow

 The Gila topminnow or charalito (Poeciliopsis occidentalis) is a species of fish in the family Poeciliidae.
 It is found in Mexico and the United States.

 Description

 The Gila topminnow has an elongated curved body.
 Males are rarely over 25 mm and they are smaller than females, which can sometimes be 50 mm.
 The belly is often white with darker body above, has scales with dark outlines, and a lateral dark band on the side.

 Distribution

 Gila topminnow once occupied in the Gila River drainage in Arizona, New Mexico, and Mexico.
-Currently, they are known to be in Gila River drainage in Arizona and Mexico.
+Currently, they are known to be in Gila River drainage in Arizona and Mexico, having been extirpated from New Mexico due to the introduction of Gambusia affinis.

 Biology

 Gila topminnow was once the most common fish found in the Gila River drainage.
 They are fertilized internally; reproduction season usually is from April to November.
 The female gives birth from 10–15 young per brood.
 These young brood will reach maturity from a weeks to several months.
 Gila topminnow are omnivorous, and eat food such as detritus and amphipod crustaceans; but feed mostly on aquatic insect larvae, especially mosquitos.